Clemens-E/better-airhorn/README.md

 ![Used Disk Space](https://dashboard.chilo.space/api/v1/badge.svg?chart=disk_space._&alarm=disk_space_usage&label=Used%20Disk%20Space&refresh=auto)

 ## What is this Bot about?
-**Better-Airhorn is supposed to replace the old [Airhorn Solutions](https://airhorn.solutions/) Bot, and add additional features.
+**Better-Airhorn is supposed to replace the old [Airhorn Solutions](https://airhorn.solutions/) Bot while also adding additional features.
 Those additional features are:**
 - Upload audio files (mp3, wav, ogg, m4a)
 - Record yourself in a voice channel
 - Use the earlier *recorded* or *uploaded* files like a soundboard
 - Rate sounds, or get your sounds rated and make it into the top 10 list